Ridesharing company: Price fixing allegations

+In the United States, drivers do not have any control over the fares they charge.
+A lawsuit filed in California, Gill et al. v.
+Uber Technologies, Inc. et al., alleged that this is a violation of the Sherman Antitrust Act of 1890.
+The lawsuit was denied class action status; a judge forced each plaintiff to go to arbitration individually.
+The case was dropped in March 2024.

 Safety issues

 Crimes have been committed by rideshare drivers as well as by individuals posing as rideshare drivers who lure unsuspecting passengers to their vehicles by placing an emblem on their car or by claiming to be a passenger's expected driver.
-The latter led to the murder of Samantha Josephson and the introduction of Sami’s Law.
+The latter led to the murder of Samantha Josephson and the introduction of Sami's Law.
 Ridesharing companies have been accused of not taking necessary measures to prevent sexual assault.
 They have been fined by government agencies for violations in their background check processes.

 Ridesharing has also been criticized for encouraging or requiring phone use while driving.
 To accept a fare, some apps require drivers to tap their phone screen, usually within 15 seconds after receiving a notification, which is illegal in some jurisdictions since it could result in distracted driving.

 Ridesharing vehicles in many cities routinely obstruct bicycle lanes while picking up or dropping off passengers, a practice that endangers cyclists.